 - If your work unit does not provide you with modified duty work.

 Contact UFWC at: (352) 392-4940 and/or via e-mail at: firstname.lastname@example.org.
 You may also contact UFWC by dialing 1 -800-955-8771 (TDD).

 Remember: Absence from work due to a work-related injury or illness will count toward your Family and Medical Leave Act (FMLA) entitlement as set forth in the Act.

 Grants: Pre- and Post-award

-The first step is to email the agency guidelines to Ricky Whitney at email@example.com.
+The first step is to email the agency guidelines to Nicole Bristow at firstname.lastname@example.org.
 It is important that you allow our office and the College at least 1 week for preparing your budget and required forms so that we can meet the submission deadlines.